brendanmetzger/TCIAF/README.md

 Despite all being of the same type, a vertex can be grouped for faster data retrieval and generally keeping things a bit more organized.
 The groups are thus:

 - person
+- feature
-- published
+- collection
 - organization
-- event
+- event (conference and festival)
-- conference
-- festival
 - competition

 ### Edges